-From the second half or the third year, the focus of study shifts to students' major subjects and most of the courses are provided from their school.
-In addition to courses strongly related to their major, there are some courses that are transdisciplinary and take place outsides of school.
-These may be on basic but more specialized subjects in the natural sciences which is shared among the entire field of engineering, or on new subjects which have arisen among multiple engineering disciplines.
-The courses consist of not only lecture classes but laboratory training to learn fundamental experimental knowledge and skills.
+To become researchers and engineers who can achieve these goals, first and second-year students learn fundamental subjects in the natural sciences, together with subjects in the liberal arts, social sciences, and foreign languages as part of the general education programs.
+It is crucial to master these fundamental courses in order to become an engineer or researcher who has a broad insight and can play an active role in international society.
+From the second half or the third year, the focus of study shifts to specialized subjects mostly provided from their school.
+In addition, there are some transdisciplinary courses which are shared among the entire field of engineering, or on new subjects which have arisen among multiple engineering disciplines.
+The courses consist of not only lecture classes but also laboratory training to learn fundamental experimental knowledge and skills.
 In the fourth year, a student usually belongs to one of research groups in his/her school and tackle his/her own research for their graduation thesis.
 Students are expected to spend a majority of their time in their laboratories to immerse themselves in research and carry out cutting-edge and pioneering research.

-Although some students find a job in industry after graduation, a majority of graduates (85% by recent data) from the Faculty of Engineering, Kyoto University, proceed to graduate school.
-Most of them go on to either the Graduate School of Engineering, the Graduate School of Energy Science, the Graduate School of Informatics, or the Graduate School of Global and Environmental Studies at Kyoto University, which have a strong connection with the six undergraduate schools.
+Although some students find a job in industry after graduation, a majority of graduates (87% by recent data) from the Faculty of Engineering, Kyoto University, proceed to graduate school.
+Most of them go on to either the Graduate School of Engineering, the Graduate School of Energy Science, the Graduate School of Informatics, the Graduate School of Global and Environmental Studies, or the Graduate School of Management at Kyoto University, which have a strong connection with the six undergraduate schools.
 Through a two-year master's course, they study more specialized and technical knowledge and also continue to conduct research in their laboratories.
-Some of these master's students proceed to a doctoral (PhD) course to become researchers.
-The Graduate School of Management was established as a professional graduate school relevant to engineering in 2006.
+Some of these master's students proceed to a doctoral (PhD) course to become excellent researchers or engineers.
 Each graduate school distributes their own guidance brochure which introduces their school in detail.

-It is important to look through the six graduate schools when he or she applies the Faculty of Engineering at Kyoto University to assess his or her future career options.
+It is important to look through the six graduate schools when he/she applies the Faculty of Engineering at Kyoto University to assess his/her future career options.